-This post explains how to use the ticket lottery systems, both the online and in-person versions, to get discounted Broadway show tickets.
+This post explains how to use the ticket lottery systems, both the online and in-person versions, to get reduced-price Broadway show tickets.

 Not all shows participate in lotteries, but many top shows do.

-Digital lotteries are accessed through a website or mobile app, so you will need to have access to a computer or preferably a smartphone or tablet.
+Digital lotteries are accessed through a website or mobile app, so you will need access to a computer, smartphone or tablet and the ability to go online.

 Currently, four companies have digital lotteries, Broadway Direct, Lucky Seat, Telecharge, and TodayTix.